-Some agencies still use KSA questions but for the most part they have been replaced with the focus on the resume containing the elements of knowledge, skills, and abilities.
+Knowledge, skills, and abilities/KSA questions will still be used sometimes but for the most part they have been replaced with the focus on the resume containing the elements of knowledge, skills, and abilities.
 In other words, the resume shoulders the burden of responsibility.
 They want to see clear, concise evidence in your resume to support the knowledge, skills, and abilities required for the position.

 The KSA’s in the resume will also be cross referenced to the online assessment questionnaire to validate your responses to the questions.
 You could be eliminated from consideration if the support is not there in your resume to the answers in the questionnaire.